gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager processes the Key Distribution Request according to Section 4.1.6.2 of {{I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Response is formatted as defined in Section 4.1.6.2 of {{I-D.ietf-ace-key-groupcomm}}.
 In addition:

-* The 'key' parameter is formatted as defined in {{ssec-join-resp}} of this specification, with the difference that if the requesting group member has exclusively the role of monitor, no 'clientId' is specified within the 'key' parameter.
+* The 'key' parameter is formatted as defined in {{ssec-join-resp}} of this specification, with the difference that if the requesting group member has exclusively the role of monitor, no 'group_SenderId' is specified within the 'key' parameter.

-   Note that, in any other case, the current Sender ID of the group member is not specified as a separate parameter, but rather specified as 'clientId' within the 'key' parameter.
+   Note that, in any other case, the current Sender ID of the group member is not specified as a separate parameter, but rather specified as 'group_SenderId' within the 'key' parameter.

 * The 'exp' parameter MUST be present.